grammyjs/website/site/docs/guide/introduction.md

 Bots interact with Telegram via HTTP requests.
 Every time your bot sends or receives messages, HTTP requests go back and forth between the Telegram servers and your server/computer.

-At its core, grammY implements all of this communication for you, so you can simply type `sendMessage` in your code and a message will be sent.
+At its core, grammY implements all of this communication for you, so you can simply type `sendMessage` in your code, and a message will be sent.
 In addition, there are a variety of other helpful things that grammY does to make it simpler to create your bot.
 You will get to know them as you go.